pbelmans/urtags.info/2026-october.markdown

 Recent progress points to a possible tie between L-equivalence and properties of the derived category, we explore this in the case of cubic fourfolds.
 We show that two very general L-equivalent cubic fourfolds are isomorphic.
 This is false for some special cubic fourfolds, i.e., belonging to certain Hassett divisors C_d.
 If the cubic fourfolds are L-equivalent and very general in a Hassett divisor C_d with d not divisible by 9, then they are Fourier–Mukai partners.
 This is based on joint work with L. Li Bassi.

+**Eduardo Alves da Silva: Log Calabi-Yau geometry and Cremona equivalence**
+<a name="speaker1'"></a>

+Log Calabi-Yau geometry is the study of log Calabi-Yau pairs.
+Among these, the notion of volume-preserving equivalence gives rise to interesting subgroups of birational automorphism groups and, in the case of the projective space, to Cremona equivalence.
+Such questions depend on the birational geometry of the pairs involved.
+In this talk, I will address and share some findings on the challenging problem of classifying log Calabi-Yau pairs (P^3, S) of coregularity 2.
+This problem turns out to be equivalent to understanding Cremona equivalence among canonical quartic surfaces.
+This is a joint work in progress with Daniela Paiva, Sokratis Zikas & Felipe Zingali Meira.

 **Qaasim Shafi: Hilbert schemes of points, quantum cohomology and tropical curves**